aawgit/extension-with-gpu/README.md

 transformers.js-examples/browser-extension/

 TODO:
+ - Add a button instead of triggering from typing
  - Remove unncessary parts of the code
  - Refactor to appropriate files (background.js, popup.js)
  - Make sure models are loaded before user can triggers any action
  - Loading animation
+ - May be load both models simultaniously
+ - Create a minimalist boilerplate for this kind of extensions